mamba-org/mamba/docs/source/installation.rst

 Otherwise, you can use the download script; here, instructions are mostly the same as with :ref:`linux<umamba-install-linux>`.

-However, you need to download a different `micromamba`` binary depending if you are using an Apple Silicon or an Intel Mac.need to download a different `micromamba` binary depending if you are using an Apple Silicon or an Intel Mac.
+However, you need to download a different `micromamba`` binary depending if you are using an Apple Silicon or an Intel Mac.

 Apple Silicon: